Summary

 45 Minute(s)

-Move on to slide 33 to show the four components of the Authentic Learning Framework and provide a very brief overview.
-At this time, begin handing out the Authenticity Job Aids and the reading material of your choice for the authenticity framework (recommended: either the Authenticity Practitioner’s Brief or the Components of Authenticity, both attached to this lesson).
+Move on to slide 38 to show the four components of the Authentic Learning Framework and provide a very brief overview.
+At this time, distribute the Authenticity Job Aids handout and the reading material of your choice for the authenticity framework (recommended: either the Authenticity Practitioner’s Brief handout or the Components of Authenticity handout, both attached to this session).

-Have participants get into groups based on which of the four components their reading is about.
+Have participants form groups based on which of the four components they read.
 As a group, they will create a Frayer Model poster about the component they have been assigned.

 Student-centered Learning